bkoz/docker-alfresco/README.md

 $ oc new-app https://github.com/rsippl/docker-alfresco.git -e DB_KIND=mysql,DB_HOST=mysql,CONTENT_STORE=/content
 ```

-Assuming that your OpenShift cluster has allocated persistent volumes, Create a persistent volume claim for /content and add it to the docker-alfresco deployment config.
+Assuming that your OpenShift cluster has allocated persistent volumes, create a persistent volume claim for /content and add it to the docker-alfresco deployment config.
 This is most easily accomplished using the
 OpenShift web console.
 Also create a route and change the port to 8080/tcp.

 Example: